microsoft/calculator-specs/spec_template.md

 ### Proposal
 <!--
 How will the solution/feature help us solve the problem?
-How will it meet the target audience’s needs?
+How will it meet the target audience"s needs?
 If there are business goals or metrics, how does this improve them?
 -->